ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 * RavenDB uses indexes to facilitate fast queries powered by [**Lucene**](http://lucene.apache.org/), the full-text search engine.

 * The indexing of a single document starts from creating Lucene's **Document** according to an index definition.
 Lucene processes it by breaking it into fields and splitting all the text from each field into *tokens* (or *terms*) in a process called *tokenization*.
 Those tokens will be stored in the index, and later will be searched upon.
-The tokenization process uses an object called an **analyzer**.
+The tokenization process uses an object called an **Analyzer**.

-* The indexing process and its results can be controlled by various field options and Analyzers.
+* The indexing process and its results can be controlled by various field options and by the Analyzers.

 * In this page:
   * [Understanding Analyzers](../indexes/using-analyzers#understanding-analyzers)